IT Support Automation Examples: 20 Ranked by Operational Impact

 What it does: Triggers escalation notifications to the assigned agent and team lead when a ticket reaches 50% and 80% of its SLA window without resolution progress.

-Why it matters: SLA breaches are almost always predictable before they happen.
+Why it matters: SLA breaches are almost always predictable.
 Early warning alerts allow agents to reprioritise before the breach rather than explaining it after.
-In practice, this automation reduces SLA breach rates without changing staffing or SLA targets.
+In practice, this reduces SLA breach rates without changing staffing or SLA targets.

 Precondition: SLA policies must be configured per priority tier with correct business hours.
 Alerts firing on incorrect SLA windows produce noise rather than useful signals.